aptos-labs/aptos-core/developer-docs-site/docs/concepts/delegated-staking.md

 A node operator is assigned by the pool owner to run the validator node.
 The operator has the following capabilities:

-1. Join or leave the validator set once the delegation pool reaches 1M APT
+1. Join or leave the validator set once the delegation pool reaches the minimum stake amount
 2. Perform validating functions
 3. Change the consensus key and network addresses.
 The consensus key is used to participate in the validator consensus process, i.e., to vote and propose a block.
 The operator is allowed to change ("rotate") this key in case this key is compromised.